Nivethitha167/Password-generator/README.md

 # Password-generator
-+ This web application generates a strong random password.
++ This web application generates a strong password.

 ## Languages Used
 + HTML